How To Import Credit Card Transactions Into QuickBooks Online

 Drag and drop your file of transactions or click Select files to browse your file on your computer, as shown below.
 Click the green Continue button to proceed.

-Next, you must select an account from your Chart of Accounts to record the imported bank transactions.
+Next, you must choose an account from your chart of accounts to record the imported bank transactions.
+Based on our sample scenario, let’s pick the Capital One credit card.

-Before completing this step, you should open your CSV or TXT file in Excel to determine exactly what information your bank exported and how it’s formatted.
-Paul’s Plumbing exported the following CSV file from their local credit union account.
+Before completing this step, you should open your CSV or TXT file in Excel to determine what information your bank exported and how it’s formatted.
+Below is a sample CSV file with columns for important information, such as date, description, and amount.

 When you open a CSV file in Excel, you may be asked to save the file as an Excel file to preserve features.
 Don’t do this because the file must remain a CSV file to be imported into QuickBooks.